 - Must present current personal proof of liability insurance in your name or listing your name as a covered driver.

-- Submit request within 10 calendar days from the date the citation was issued.
+- Submit request either in person or by certified mail within 10 calendar days from the date the citation was issued.
 Requests submitted after the 10th day must require judicial approval.